mharen/mharen.github.io/blog/2011/2011-03-code-isnt-always-best-tool.md

 ![DK_Hammer%5B2%5D.png](DK_Hammer%5B2%5D.png)It eventually became evident to me that the perfect tool already exists in Microsoft Excel.
 It turned out that the people I was designing a tool for were already using it very effectively.
 I could certainly improve things a bit and make the process a little smoother and prettier, but it simply isn’t worth it when a suitable tool is already in place.

-<strong>I think choosing *not *to write a program in cases like this is obvious to non-programmers, but not for us software people.
-For us it’s a difficult realization.</strong> In the case of Project Noodle, I’ve invested considerable effort designing it already, but I must admit that it’s not the best solution for the problem.
+**I think choosing *not *to write a program in cases like this is obvious to non-programmers, but not for us software people.
+For us it’s a difficult realization.** In the case of Project Noodle, I’ve invested considerable effort designing it already, but I must admit that it’s not the best solution for the problem.
 Luckily, I came to this awareness early in the process, saving me countless hours of wasted effort.

 Sometimes our favorite tool isn’t the best tool.